How One Wooden Artwork in Dysart Makes Sense of the Sea

 The sculpture itself is a simple collection of 9 painted beams of wood planted upright into the ground.
 It’s on the edge of the coast, between the car park, harbour and seafront.
 Just at the point where charmless, utilitarian infrastructure morphs into a gorgeous, old-world harbour.

-The colours of the beams are derived from photographs of the Firth of Forth taken under different light conditions.
+The colours of the beams are matched from photographs of the Firth of Forth taken under different light conditions.

 These photographs were taken by local residents – a nice link between the community and the site art.